vlang/awesome-v/README.md

 - [vinit](https://github.com/pranavbaburaj/vinit) - A tool to generate v projects.
 - [vspect](https://github.com/zakuro9715/vspect) - A tool to inspect vlang source file. ( Archived )
 - [vLogQL](https://github.com/lmangani/vLogQL) - A tiny command-line utility to query LogQL APIs.
+- [klonol](https://github.com/hungrybluedev/klonol) - CLI tool to help you "clone all" git repositories belonging to you.
+Works with GitHub and Gitea.

 ### Project management